-- A. Communication in the English Language and Critical Thinking (9 units minimum.
+A. Communication in the English Language and Critical Thinking (9 units minimum.
 Select one course from A-1, A-2 and A-3.

-- A-1.
+A-1.
 Oral Communication

-- A-2.
+A-2.
 Written Communication

-- A-3.
+A-3.
 Critical Thinking

-- B. Natural Science and Mathematics (9 units minimum).
+B. Natural Science and Mathematics (9 units minimum).
 Select one from B-1, B-2 and B-4.
 At least one course from B-1 or B-2 must include a laboratory to meet the B-3 requirement.

-- B-1.
+B-1.
 Physical Universe

-- B-2.
+B-2.
 Life Forms

-- B-3.
+B-3.
 Laboratory Activity

-- B-4.
+B-4.
 Mathematics/Quantitative Reasoning

 - C. Arts, Literature, Philosophy and Foreign Languages (9 units minimum) At least 3 units must be selected from C-1, and at least 3 units must be selected from C-2.
-The remaining units may be selected from C-1 or C-2.

-- C-1.
-Arts

-- C-2.
-Humanities

-- D. Social and Behavioral Sciences (9 units minimum) Select 3 courses.
-A maximum of 2 courses may be selected from one category.

-- D-1.
-Anthropology

-- D-2.
-Economics

-- D-3.
-Ethnic Studies

-- D-4.
-Gender Studies

-- D-5.
-Geography

-- D-6.
-History

-- D-7.
-Interdisciplinary Social or Behavioral Science:

-- D-8.
-Political Science

-- D-9.
-Child Family Studies

-- D-10.
-Sociology and Criminology

-- E. Lifelong Understanding and Self-development (3 units minimum) Only 1.5 units of PE may be used toward meeting this requirement.
+The remaining units may be selected from C-1or C-2. - C-1.
+Arts - C-2.
+Humanities - D. Social and Behavioral Sciences (9 units minimum) Select 3 courses with a maximum of 2 courses from the same discipline. - E. Lifelong Understanding and Self-development (3 units minimum) Only 1.5 units of PE may be used toward meeting this requirement.

-- E-1.
+E-1.
 Integrated Organism